ikondov/mongomock-persistence/README.md

 This is a package based on the [mongomock](https://github.com/mongomock/mongomock) package to test any code using MongoDB via the [PyMongo API](https://pymongo.readthedocs.io).

 With [mongomock](https://github.com/mongomock/mongomock) the documents are stored in memory and not available after the process performing the tests exits.
 In some test cases it is necessary to have a non-volatile (persistent) storage of the database.
-For example, the tests of command line interfaces (CLI) require saving the database and making it available across several processes.
+For example, tests of command line interfaces (CLI)  add things into the database and assume they are then available across several processes.

+## How it works

 This package adds an option to store the database in a file.
 This is accomplished by small extensions of the classes in `store.py`.
-The file store is not intended to keep database state instantly on disk.
-Rather the database is eventually dumped to a file just before the `ServerStore` object is destroyed.
+The file store is not intended to keep the database synchronized instantly on disk.
+Rather the database is eventually dumped to a file only just before the `ServerStore` object is destroyed.
+After that the file can be used to create other `ServerStore` objects in exactly that state as the original `ServerStore` object.

-## When should I use mongomock-persistence?
+## When to use

 1. In test cases where a database must be used by several consecutive processes and the database state has to be preserved in the meantimes.

 2. In tutorials to learn the basics of using PyMongo-based software.

+3. In further single-client applications of MongoDB.

+In all use cases one has to make sure that all PyMongo features used are covered by mongomock.
+See [this](https://github.com/mongomock/mongomock/blob/develop/Missing_Features.rst) for further details.

 ## How to install